resourcepool/training-welcomepool/README.md

 # Day 4

 ## Intégration
-Download the provided front pages in the folder **resources/pages** Transform it in JSP and link them to your backend.
+Download the provided front architecture in the folder **resources/** Integrate it in your project.
+Transform it in JSP and link them to your backend.
 No Java code in JSP pages.
 Avoid duplicate code in views (title bar & footer).